 In the background, AI agents keep watching: monitoring code changes, flagging areas that lost coverage, and suggesting where the test suite needs attention — informed by the project's own history rather than generic best practices.
 Real-time notifications mean failures and regressions reach the team while they're still cheap to fix.

 Testing AI Assistant is free during the testing period, with the source on GitHub.
-Want early access or have feedback? [email protected].
+Want early access or have feedback? development@mi-code.pl.